-in this short article i would like to share with young chefs (in experience, age,and soul) with real time experience , an example for a situation we ( the professional chef ) are dealing with often in our daily routine a situation in which we (the chefs) believe in serving a specific dish and the client does not respond to it as we has we expected.
+In this short article I would like to share with some of you young chefs (either in experience, age or soul) an example of a situation we – the professional chef, deal with often in our daily routine.
+A situation in which we – the chefs, believe in serving a specific dish and the customer does not respond to it as we expected them to.

-One thing that always surprises me very much, it’s how clienteles reacts to the dishes that we create – sometimes “my believe ” does not always match what the clientele expectation or liking.
+One thing that always surprises me is how customers react to the dishes that we create – sometimes my expectation does not always match that of the customer or suit their liking.

-In Figure 1 you will see how I served a cheesecake, the creation of my Pastry Chef Sherry Tziboth, in my thought and believe this was a way of serving that was supposed to give the clientele a great eating experience (in terms of flavors and textures), the idea was that the client will mix easily the cake and sherbet in the serving plate creating a mix of flavors and textures – the result was that the clientele did not react enthusiastically to this approach.
+In Figure 1 you can see how I served a cheesecake, the creation of my Pastry Chef Sherry Tziboth, which in my opinion was a method of serving whose purpose was to provide the customer with a satisfactory eating experience (in terms of flavors and textures), – the idea behind the dish was that the client will easily mix the cake and sherbet in the serving plate creating a mix of different flavors and textures – the customer however, did not react enthusiastically to this approach.

-note that the changes are minor, and do not always have a rational explanation.
+Note that the changes are minor and do not always have a logical explanation.

-The lesson / conclusion that I want to convey is that sometimes what looks to us or perceived by us as a good product \ dish will not be seen in the same way by our clientele , but small changes can make a failed product (in terms of sales), a successful product.
+The lesson that I want to impart is that sometimes what seems like a good dish to us will not be seen the same by a customer but even the smallest changes can make an unsuccessful dish (in terms of sales) satisfactory.

-With my experience over the years I have learned to listen to the customers who have chosen to eat at my place, to chefs and cooks on my team, and the waiting staff who sees things from client point of view and that can pass us in the kitchen the reaction on the serving floor.
+With my experience over the years I have learned to listen to the customers who choose to eat where I serve, the chefs on my team, and the waiting staff who see things from the customer’s point of view and are able to pass on their reaction to us in the kitchen on the serving floor.